Email us at easternshorefishandgame@gmail.com

 I, on the other hand, was reared in the city where trees growing between the street and sidewalk resembled a forest.

-Enrapt, I listened to the mechanics of allowing chickens to freely roam so that they wouldn’t be cooped-up, and can live joyously until their heads are lopped-off a machete.
+Enrapt, I listened to the mechanics of allowing chickens to freely roam so that they wouldn’t be cooped-up, and can live joyously until their heads are lopped-off with a machete.

 That still doesn’t sound very humane, and the only added bonus would be higher prices for chicken carcasses and eggs that the farmers reap.